CodeWizardsDev/wizard-notify/wiki/README.md

 <br>

-2. Now you can set the `Cfg.Location` to the following values:
+2. Set `Cfg.Location` to one of the following values:
     - `'top'`
     - `'top-right'`
     - `'top-left'`